Xinyi-Lai/Covid19PolicyHelper/README.md

 ### What's next for Covid-19 Policy Decision Helper

-As mentioned in the beginning, the final goal of this project is to solve for a set, or a range, of best policy parameters conditioned by the social/environmental factors of a state.
+As mentioned in the beginning, the ultimate goal of this project is to solve for a set, or a range, of best state-policy-related parameters conditioned by the social/environmental factors of a state.
+It remains for us to expand the dataset, especially to obtain more data describing the state policies, and eventually develop a formal mathemetical model that outputs specific guidelines